Dates fixed for Zachary Rolfe committal

 The committal of Zachary Rolfe will go ahead from 1 to 4 September this year.

-The four day hearing will determine whether Mr Rolfe, a police officer, will stand trial for the murder of Kumanjayi Walker in Yuendumu on 9 November last year.
+The four day hearing will determine whether Mr Rolfe, a police officer, will stand trial for the murder of Kumanjayi Walker in Yuendumu (pictured) on 9 November last year.

 The court will be looking at the evidence and deciding whether it is sufficient for a jury to potentially find the accused guilty.